mquandalle/meteor-typescript-compiler/README.md

 * Typescript compiler is the latest and greatest **1.x**
 * Compiler is used for server & client assets
 * Compilation uses ECMAScript5 generation on the server & ECMAScript3 on the client
-* Libraries are not included with the project (ie. lib.d.ts), please bundle them in your project.
+* Libraries are not included with the project (ie. lib.d.ts), please bundle them in your project

 ## Other projects

 * You will probably like **meteor.d.ts** at [https://github.com/meteor-typescript/meteor-typescript-libs](https://github.com/meteor-typescript/meteor-typescript-libs)
-* Sample demos built around Meteor+TypeScript [https://github.com/meteor-typescript/meteor-typescript-demos](https://github.com/meteor-typescript/meteor-typescript-demos)
+* Sample demos built around Meteor+TypeScript can be found in the **samples** folder

 ## Credits